-Date of birth Date of compulsory Latest date child may start school age school full time I September 2019 - 31 December 2024 The start of the 'Spring' 31 December 2019 term in January 2025 I January 2020 - 31 March 2025 The start of the 'Summer' 31 March 2020 term in April 2025 I April 2018 - 31 August 2025 The start of the 'Autumn' 31 August 2020 term in September 2025
+Date of birth Date of compulsory Latest date child may start school age school full time I January 2020 - 31 March 2025 The start of the 'Summer' 31 March 2020 term in April 2025 I April 2018 - 31 August 2025 The start of the 'Autumn' 31 August 2020 term in September 2025

-If you would like to delay your child's entry, so they do not start full time in September 2024, you must still apply at the normal time.
+If you would like to delay your child's entry, so they do not start full time in September 2026, you must still apply at the normal time.
 Once allocated a school place, you should then advise the school in writing of your child's intended start date and keep in regular contact with the school regarding any changes to this intended date.
 Start dates are recommended to be at the start of each half term, but these can be varied by agreement with the school.